josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

 ```
 ### 4.Btrfs FileSystem config

-- Before to start with the partitioning we must make sure that the device only have one partition
+- Before to start with the partitioning we must make sure that the device only have no one partition, if not you can use fdisk utility to format disk

 - To manage partitions we use `fdisk`
 ```